rockthejvm/rockthejvm-site/src/content/articles/underscores-are-overloaded-in-scala.md

 We could have said `(1 to 10).map(x => 5)` but we don't need x and the compiler would have issued an unused variable warning anyway, so we replace with an underscore.

-Another scenario is when we use <a href="https://rockthejvm.com/blog/self-types-quick">self-types</a> as a type restriction, but you don't actually need to name the self-type:
+Another scenario is when we use [self-types](/articles/self-types-in-scala-overview) as a type restriction, but you don't actually need to name the self-type:

 ```scala
 trait Singer